 Why follow the medium?
 A starting point is the recognition that Internet research is often faced with unstable objects of study.
-The instability is often discussed in terms of the ephemerality of websites and other digital media, and the complexities associated with fixing them, to borrow a term from photography.
-How to make them permanent, so that they can be carefully studied?
+The instability is often discussed in terms of the ephemerality of Websites and other digital media, and the complexities associated with fixing them, to borrow a term from photography.
+How to make them permanent so that they can be studied with care?
+Web archiving is continually faced with the dilemma of capturing Websites on the one hand, and maintaining their liveliness on the other.
 In one approach, vintage hardware and software are maintained so as to keep the media 'undead.'
-Another technique, as practiced in game environments, addresses ephemerality through simulation/emulation, which keeps the nostalgic software, like Atari games, running on current hardware.
-The ephemerality issue, however, is much larger than issues of preservation.
+In another, also practiced in game environments, the ephemerality issue is addressed through simulation/emulation, which keeps the nostalgic software, as Atari games, running on current hardware.
+The ephemerality issue, however, is much larger than the issues of preservation.
 The Internet researcher is often overtaken by events of the medium, such as software updates that 'scoop' one's research.

-As a research practice, following the medium, as opposed to striving to fix it, may also be discussed in a term borrowed from journalism and the sociology of science - 'scooping.'
+As a research practice, following the medium, as opposed to striving to fix it, may also be discussed in a term borrowed from journalism and the sociology of science - "scooping."
 Being the first to publish is to 'get the scoop.'
 'Being scooped' refers to someone else having published the findings first.
-Sociologist of science Michael Lynch has applied this term to the situation in which one's research subjects come to the same or similar conclusions as the researchers, and go on record with their findings first.
-The result is that the '[research subjects] reconfigure the field in which we previously thought our study would have been situated'.
-14 In Internet research, being scooped is common.
-Industry analysts, watchdogs and bloggers routinely coin terms (googlization) and come to conclusions which shape ongoing academic work.
-I would like to argue, however, that scooping is also done by the objects themselves, which are continually reconfigured.
-For example, Facebook, the social networking site, has been considered a walled garden' or relatively closed community system, where by default only 'friends' can view information and activities concerning other friends.
-The walled garden is a series of concentric circles: a user must have an account to gain access, must 'friend' people to view their profiles, and must change privacy default settings to let friends of friends view one's own profile.
+The sociologist of science, Michael Lynch, has applied this term to the situation in which one's research subjects come to the same or similar conclusions as the researchers, and go on record with their findings first.
+The result is that the "[research subjects] reconfigure the field in which we previously thought our study would have been situated".
+16 In Internet research, 'being scooped' is common.
+Industry analysts, watchdogs and bloggers routinely coin terms (e.g., googlization) and come to conclusions that shape ongoing academic work.
+I would like to argue, however, that scooping is also done by the objects, which are continually reconfigured.
+For example, Facebook, the social networking site, has been considered a case of a 'walled garden,' a relatively closed community system, where by default only 'friends' can view information and activities of other friends.
+The 'walled garden' is a series of concentric circles: a user must have an account to gain access, must friend people to view their profiles and must change privacy default settings to let friends of friends view one's own profile.
 Maximum exposure is opening profiles to friends of friends.
-In March 2009, Facebook changed a setting; users may now make their profile open to all other users with accounts, as opposed to just friends, or friends of friends, as in its previous configuration.
-Which types of research would be 'scooped' by Facebook's flipping a switch?
+In March of 2009, Facebook changed a setting; users may make their profile open to all other users with accounts, as opposed to just friends, or friends of friends, in its previous configuration.
+Which types of research would be 'scooped' by Facebook's flipping of a switch?
+Which would benefit?
 Facebook serves as one notable example of the sudden reconfiguration of a research object, which is common to the medium.